The Most Hated Woman in America: Production

 On July 8, 2015, it was reported that Netflix would finance and release The Most Hated Woman in America, a film dramatizing the life of Madalyn Murray O'Hair.
 It would be directed by Tommy O'Haver from his own script and star Melissa Leo as O'Hair.
 In March 2016, Peter Fonda, Sally Kirkland, Rory Cochrane, Josh Lucas, Adam Scott, Juno Temple, Vincent Kartheiser, Anna Camp, Michael Chernus, and Alex Frost joined the cast.

 On March 24, 2016, it was reported that The Most Hated Woman in America had begun filming in Los Angeles the previous week.

 Release

 The film had its world premiere at South by Southwest on March 14, 2017.
 It was released on March 24, 2017, by Netflix.

 Reception

-The Most Hated Woman in America received mixed reviews from film critics.
-It holds a 36% approval rating on review aggregator website Rotten Tomatoes, based on 22 reviews, with a weighted average of 4.62/10.
-On Metacritic, the film holds a rating of 41 out of 100, based on 6 critics, indicating "mixed or average reviews".

 Peter Debruge of Variety gave the film a negative review, writing: "Seems to fall right where you'd expect: slightly better than your average TV movie, while not as good as your typical theatrical release."